-We provide products and services including custody, accounting, administration, daily pricing, FX services. cash management, financial asset management, securities finance and investment advisory services.
+We provide products and services including custody, accounting, administration, daily pricing, FX services, cash management, financial asset management, securities finance and investment advisory services.
 As a provider of these products and services, we generate client deposits, which have generally provided a stable, low-cost source of funds.
 As a global custodian, clients place deposits with our entities in various currencies.
-As of December 31, 2023, approximately 70% of our average total deposit balances were denominated in U.S. dollars, 15% in EUR, 5% in GBP and 10% in all other currencies.
-As of December 31, 2022, 65% of our average total deposit balances were denominated in U.S. dollars, 15% in EUR, 10% in GBP and 10% in all other currencies.
+As of both December 31, 2024 and December 31, 2023, approximately 70% of our average total deposit balances were denominated in U.S. dollars, 15% in EUR, 10% in GBP and 5% in all other currencies.